b-fg/b-fg.github.io/_posts/2023-07-05-waterlily-on-gpu.md

 #### Care for race conditions!
 When moving from serial to parallel computations, race conditions are a recurring issue.
 For WaterLily, this issue popped up for the linear solver used in the pressure Poisson equation.
-Previously to the port, WaterLily relied on Successive Over Relaxation (SOR) method (a Gauss-Seidel-type solver) which uses (ordered) backsubstitution, hence not suitable for parallel executions.
+Prior to the port, WaterLily relied on Successive Over Relaxation (SOR) method (a Gauss-Seidel-type solver) which uses (ordered) backsubstitution, hence not suitable for parallel executions.
 The solution here was just to switch to a better suited solver such as the Conjugate-Gradient method.

 ### Acknowledgements

 Special thanks to [Valentin Churavy](https://vchuravy.dev/) for creating [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) and revising this article.
-And, of coarse, [Gabriel D. Weymouth](https://weymouth.github.io/) for creating [WaterLily.jl](https://github.com/weymouth/WaterLily.jl) and for helping in the revising of this article too! :)
+And, of course, [Gabriel D. Weymouth](https://weymouth.github.io/) for creating [WaterLily.jl](https://github.com/weymouth/WaterLily.jl) and for helping in the revising of this article too! :)